Decomposition of free cumulants: Decomposition of free cumulants

 where

-which is a refinement of the formula of Theorem 2.1.
-For example, the cumulants given in Example 2.1 can be decomposed as
+which is a refinement of the formula of Theorem 2.2.
+For example, the cumulants given in Example 2.3 can be decomposed as

-where $\beta_n$ is the Boolean cumulant of $a$ of order $n$ and parentheses are used only in order to show which `Boolean polynomial' corresponds to given $k_w$.
+where $\beta_n$ is the Boolean cumulant of $a$ of order $n$, and parentheses are used only to indicate which Boolean polynomial corresponds to a given $k_w$.
 The next free cumulant is $r_5$, for which there are 9 Motzkin paths contributing the corresponding cumulants $k_w$.
 These are expressed in terms of $\beta_{\pi}\equiv \beta(\pi)$ (from which `Boolean polynomials' can be easily obtained) shown in Fig.~4.
 Similar formulas hold for cumulants of any orthogonal replicas $a_1, \ldots, a_n$, provided they have identical labels. } \end{Example}

-Theorem 10.2 gives the decomposition of free cumulants in terms of scalar-valued Motzkin cumulants.
-Therefore, if there exists at least one $k$ such that $\tau(a_k)=1$, then both sides of the equation in Theorem 10.1 vanish (as in Example 10.1).
-However, Lemma 9.2 suggests that it should be possible to obtain this property in a more direct way, using the sequence $(p_j)$ as the arguments of the $K_w$, since
+Theorem 10.4 gives the decomposition of free cumulants in terms of scalar-valued Motzkin cumulants.
+Therefore, if there exists at least one $k$ such that $\tau(a_k)=1$, then both sides of the equation in Theorem 10.4 vanish for $n\geq 2$ (as in Example 10.3).
+However, Lemma 9.8 suggests that it should be possible to obtain this property in a more direct way, using the sequence $(p_j)$ as the arguments of the $K_w$, since

 for any $n$ and $(e_n)$ is the `sequential symmetric approximate identity'.
-This suggests that the vanishing of free cumulants of order greater than two when $1$ is among its arguments and the vanishing of Motzkin cumulants of order greater than two when $p_j$ is among its arguments (a special case of this was proved in Lemma 9.2) are closely related to each other.
+This suggests that the vanishing of free cumulants of order greater than one when $1$ is among its arguments and the vanishing of Motzkin cumulants of order greater than one when $p_j$ is among its arguments (a special case of this was proved in Lemma 9.8) are closely related to each other.
 Indeed, each $p_j$ plays the role of a `partial identity' (in particular, $p_1$ is the `Boolean identity').
 As concerns the $k_w$, projections $p_j$ do not appear as their arguments since the information about colors is hidden in the word $w$.